The definition of "woke" changes depending on who you ask.

 Identity has been at the heart of the so-called culture wars being seen across the country, as Democrats and Republicans go head-to-head on issues such as LGBTQ+ rights, racial education in schools, and more.

-For example, DeSantis himself has implemented policies in schools that have been criticized for limiting discussion and curriculum on race, gender and sexual orientation with the Parental Rights in Education Law and the now-blocked Stop W.O.K.E Act.
+For example, DeSantis himself has implemented policies in schools that have been criticized for limiting discussion and curriculum on race, systemic oppression, gender and sexual orientation with the Parental Rights in Education Law and the now-blocked Stop W.O.K.E Act.
 He argues these laws give parents more say in what their kids learn in schools.

 "What you see now with the rise of this woke ideology is an attempt to really delegitimize our history and to delegitimize our institutions, and I view the wokeness as a form of cultural Marxism," DeSantis said in a December 2021 speech.
 "They really want to tear at the fabric of our society."